sg208/nuxtjs-wolvepack/README.md

 # Chrome DevTools while inspecting the network activity, in
 # production or development environments.
 Best hint I can share
 # without revealing the actual keys publicly.
 If you deploy,
-# you need to add them as .env variables.
+# you need to add them as .env variables to your DevOps platform.

 # The content of .env file should be as follow.
 API_BASE_URL=*******ApiBaseUrlHere*******